 Cost reduction is often the most obvious, and persuasive, benefit of EDI billing.
 When invoices are received and processed in a timely manner, additional fees and late charges are avoided and firms may be able to take advantage of early payment discounts.

 The minimization of human errors resulting from the automation and accuracy of EDI is directly tied to a reduction in labor costs.
 Funds no longer have to be dedicated to the time-consuming manual process of keying invoices.

 In addition to savings in both billed charges, fees and labor costs, EDI fosters a paperless environment, which results in reduced expenditures on office supplies.
 The implementation of EDI invoicing allows for the elimination of paper, printing, physical storage space and postage, which aggregates to significant savings for your business.

 EDI is a process designed to promote efficiency.
 Through standardization and automation, EDI invoicing ensures that organizations operate with greater speed and accuracy.
 Such advancements in speed and accuracy lead to significant cost savings, going from as much as $23 per transaction to $1 per transaction.1

 The improvements in procedure and price are compelling reasons to explore implementing or upgrading your EDI capabilities.
-If you’d like to learn more about EDI, explore enVista’s EDI solutions or book a consultation with an EDI representative.
+If you’d like to learn more about implementing EDI software, explore enVista’s EDI solutions or book a consultation with an enVista EDI guide.